Small-Fish-Dev/small-fish-dev.github.io/src/blogs/my_summer_cottage.md

 <Img src="beer_actiongraph.jpg" />

-There are a few cases where instead of using action graph you'd want to define these in code.
+There are a few cases where instead of us ing action graph you'd want to define these in code.
 One such instance is that every single item in the game should have a "Pickup" interaction by default.
 It'd be annoying to have to add this interaction to each object manually.
 During the OnStart() of our ItemComponent, we would do the following...

 ```csharp
 // Pickup